aaron777collins/Control-Windows/README.md

 pretty useful.
 Feel free to fix any bugs or rewrite the code in a better way!
 I only wrote this because I'm pretty lazy when it comes to repetitive tasks (and to learn python)

+To make running this program easier, create a batch file(.bat) with the following code:

+    @echo off
+    python "checkDependencies.py"
+    python "controlWindows v15.0.py"

+I find it is easiest to paste this into notepad, click File > Save As and then name it "runWC.bat".
+Don't forget to select the file type "All Files (\*.*)"

+*THIS IS IMPORTANT!
+Do not label your script as controlWindows or checkDependencies.
+You will overwrite a source file.*

 (Code was based off of this tutorial:

 https://automatetheboringstuff.com/2e/chapter20/